Learning-101/DevOps/github/gitbasics.md

  |

  Note:-  You can keep all the repositories in the your organization's GitHub Enterprise to Private by default with exception to a few repositories which contain sensitive information.
 This is a good way to keep reusing the code in the same organization.
 If you have a repository you want made Public instead of Private you can request to your GitHub Enterprise to white-list it.

+###  .gitignore file
+Sometimes it may be a good idea to exclude files from being tracked with Git.
+This is typically done in a special file named .gitignore.
+You can find helpful templates for .gitignore files at github.com/github/gitignore.

 # Gitlab Commands
 ### Getting & Creating Projects